-Then they were so high up in the sky that all of the ground beneath them was just a swirl of different colours.
+Then they were so high in the sky that all of the ground beneath them was just a swirl of different colours.
 Dark greens, blues, and browns with large pieces of cotton wool trailing in the wind.
-It sort of reminded Lily of the patchwork quilt her Nan had knitted last winter.
+It reminded Lily of the patchwork quilt her Nan had knitted last winter.
 The street lights looked more like fairy lights and the higher they went the more the fairy lights became larger groups of light.
 In fact, the lights now made a map of the world only lighting up the land, leaving large areas of dark blue in between.

 “Here we are,” Capella announced very proudly.
 His Mum’s shimmering light had stopped just above a little fluffy white cloud.

 “Step onto it,” the little star said to Lily.